darrarski/swift-google-drive-client/README.md

 Use [Swift Package Manager](https://swift.org/package-manager/) to add the `GoogleDriveClient` library as a dependency to your project.

-Configure OAuth 2.0 Client IDs using [Google Cloud Console](https://console.cloud.google.com/).
+Configure OAuth 2.0 Client ID using [Google Cloud Console](https://console.cloud.google.com/).
 Use `iOS` application type.

 Configure your application so that it can handle sign-in redirects.
 For an iOS app, you can do it by adding or modifying `CFBundleURLTypes` in `Info.plist`: